Taemin: 2014–2016: Solo debut with Ace, Press It and Sayonara Hitori

 In May 2014, Taemin appeared in the musical Goong in Japan.
 On August 18, 2014, Taemin made his solo debut with the release of his first extended play (EP) Ace.
 The six-song EP peaked at number one on South Korea's Gaon Album Chart, while its lead single "Danger" reached number five on the Gaon Digital Chart.
 The music video for "Danger" was released on August 16, choreographed by American choreographer Ian Eastwood and SM Entertainment's performance directing team BeatBurger.
 Taemin traveled to Los Angeles to learn the routine.

 On February 3, 2015, Taemin was confirmed for the cast of the first season of Match Made in Heaven Returns.
 On April 14, Taemin joined JTBC's program Off to School as a cast member.
 On June 1, he released the song "That Name" in collaboration with bandmate Jonghyun for the soundtrack of KBS2's Who Are You: School 2015.
 The song debuted at number 36 on the Gaon Digital Chart.

 Taemin released his first studio album Press It on February 23, 2016.
 The album contained ten songs, including the lead single "Press Your Number", which was co-produced by Bruno Mars.
-Taemin told reporters at a media showcase hosted by bandmate Minho at the SM Town Coex Artium in Gangnam-gu, Seoul, "After my EP, I did perform with Shinee but I also spent a lot of time preparing my next solo album, […] I took a lot of private lessons for voice and dance, and looked over my past songs.
-I want to say that I’ve become a stronger performer."
+Taemin told reporters at a media showcase hosted by bandmate Minho at the SM Town Coex Artium in Gangnam District, Seoul, "After my EP, I did perform with Shinee but I also spent a lot of time preparing my next solo album, […] I took a lot of private lessons for voice and dance, and looked over my past songs.
+I want to say that I've become a stronger performer."
 The album debuted at number one on the Gaon Album Chart.

 In June 2016, Taemin's Japanese debut was announced with the EP Sayonara Hitori and a showcase on his 23rd birthday.
 The EP was released on July 27 and included four new songs, as well as the Japanese version of "Press Your Number".
 Later in June, Taemin was confirmed to be part of the cast of Mnet's dance program Hit the Stage.
 He was partnered with Koharu Sugawara, who choreographed his Japanese debut song "Sayonara Hitori", and placed first in the second episode.